Driver arrested for selling weed at a cemetery

 Detective Inspector Francis Opoku told the court that Gyamfi was arrested during a Police operation on January 24, this year.

-His accomplices managed to escape but the Police retrieved 53 wrappers of weed in Gyamfi’s bag and GH¢1,000.00 believed to be sales from the weed from his pocket.
+His accomplices managed to escape but the Police retrieved 53 wrappers of weed in Gyamfi’s bag and GHc 1,000.00 believed to be sales from the weed from his pocket.